rr-wfm/MSBuild.Sdk.SqlProj/README.md

 ## Pre- and post deployment scripts
 Support for pre- and post deployment scripts has been added in version 1.1.0.
 These scripts will be automatically executed when deploying the `.dacpac` to SQL Server.

-> LIMITATION: Currently there is no support for including other scripts from the pre- or post deployment script using the `:r OtherScript.sql` syntax.
-See [this issue](issues/23) for more details.

 To include these scripts into your `.dacpac` add the following to your `.csproj`:

 ```xml